 Regent to James VI

 Following Mary's enforced abdication James Stewart, earl of Moray, had become regent for the infant King James.
 But he was assassinated at Linlithgow on 23 January 1570, leaving no obvious successor.
-Queen Elizabeth was consulted, and she recommended Lennox, who seems to have been in England at the time.
+Despite Queen Elizabeth's strong misgivings, Lennox was chosen, even though he seems to have been in England at the time.
 He crossed the border in May, in a force from the Berwick garrison led by Sir William Drury, though his wife was detained in England.
 At first Lennox was appointed lieutenant-general of Scotland, but on 12 July he was formally elected regent.
 He was a highly divisive choice: he was bitterly opposed by the Hamiltons, and by the associates of Bothwell whom he had continued to prosecute for his son's murder, as well as by supporters of Queen Mary who sought her restoration.
 A bitter civil dispute developed between the king's party, which aspired to govern in the name of James VI, and the queen's party, which conducted a rival administration from Edinburgh Castle in Mary's name.
 The queen's adherents held a parliament in Linlithgow on 10 August renouncing Lennox's authority, and the sixth earl of Huntly, who was prominent among them, led an army against the regent but was utterly routed at Brechin.
 Lennox then issued a proclamation against Huntly's calumnies that he was a closet Englishman, marched his forces to just above Stirling, and captured the castle of Doune.
 In September a six-month truce was brokered (largely through English intervention), but in the following February hostilities resumed; Lennox defeated a force of Hamiltons, took Paisley, and finally recaptured Dumbarton on 2 April 1571.
 He forced his way into Leith with a small army on 11 May, and then on 14 May entered the Edinburgh Canongate, where he held the so-called creeping parliament, whose members crawled about their business under fire from the Marians in the castle.
 When parliament reassembled at Stirling, it was disrupted by an attack of the queen's party.
 Lennox was captured in this brawl but then escaped; however, he was eventually fatally wounded from behind by a Captain James Calder.
 He died in Stirling Castle on the afternoon of 4 September 1571.
 Before he expired he made a rambling speech, forgiving his enemies, summing up his life, and beseeching the nobility of the realm to care for and protect James VI.
 Lastly he entreated John Erskine, earl of Mar, to convey all his love to his wife.
 He was interred in the Chapel Royal at Stirling, a fitting last resting place for a Stewart.
 Lennox was succeeded in his titles and estates by James VI, but in 1572 these were granted to his surviving son Charles, the father of Lady Arabella Stuart (15751616).